Why do business start-ups need insurance?

 Damage or loss to business premises and equipment

 Every start-up has some assets.
-These could be electronic business equipment, premises, stock, tools or office content.
+These could be portable electronics, premises, stock, tools or office content.
 Loss or damage could set you back several months or right to the start without insurance protection.

 Inability to work